CSU Pueblo ThunderWolves

-The Colorado State University Pueblo ThunderWolves (shortened to CSU Pueblo ThunderWolves in their athletics context) are the athletic teams at Colorado State University Pueblo.
+The CSU Pueblo ThunderWolves are the athletic teams at Colorado State University Pueblo.
 The ThunderWolves are a member of the Rocky Mountain Athletic Conference.
-They were previously known as the University of Southern Colorado Indians and then the University of Southern Colorado ThunderWolves.
-The program includes 7 men's sports: baseball, basketball, football, golf, soccer, tennis, and wrestling.
-The women's program has 8 sports: basketball, cross country, golf, soccer, softball, tennis, volleyball and track.
+They were previously known as the Southern Colorado Indians and then the Southern Colorado ThunderWolves.
+The program includes eight men's sports: baseball, basketball, cross country, football, golf, soccer, track and field, and wrestling.
+The women's program has ten sports: basketball, cross country, golf, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Dropped following the 1984 season, football returned in 2008 and the team posted a 4–6 record.
 The ThunderWolves won the 2014 NCAA Division II Football National Championship, its first in football program history, by blanking previously undefeated Minnesota State University, Mankato 13–0.